The X-Men movies and comics do these gags toward each other:

 Adding on to that, Superboy's status as an opposite morality clone of another Superboy makes him the Nu52 version of Match.
 Jon Kent and the Post-Crisis Superboy were emotional and extroverted teenagers, while Match and Nu52 Superboy are their stoic and technically superior clones.
 Jon Kent was even mentioned as having genetic issues, a common problem for the first version of Kon-El.

 In the Fantastic FourSpin-OffFF, the adult members of the Future Foundation include Darla Deering, a pop singer wearing the Thing-suit Reed invented one of the times Ben lost his powers.
-Later, Ant-Man improves it so she can summon the suit by touching two rings together - a reference to Benjy Grimm and his Thing Ring from Fred and Barney Meet the Thing cartoon series.
+Later, Ant-Man improves it so she can summon the suit by touching two rings together - a reference to Benjy Grimm and his Thing Ring from the Fred and Barney Meet the Thing cartoon series.